By Michael Holland –

-A culture of encouraging failure builds in the behaviors you desire from employees and is not for the faint of heart.
+A culture of embracing failure builds in the behaviors you desire from employees and is not for the faint of heart.
 And this is where teams miss enormous opportunity due to a lack of healthy conflict.
 Imagine harnessing the full brainpower, wisdom, experience within your team to analyze, discuss, debate a problem.

 Coaching – For You and Your Peers

 - How do you react when employees bring you problems?

 - How do you want your boss to react when you bring her a problem?
 How about your CEO?
 Or your HR partner?
 Or the Controller?